 - when the final halt is at X instead of G or vice versa - When the reins are not taken in one hand at the salute - when the rider makes a transition not clearly at the marker - cantering up the centre line from A, the rider makes a pirouette at D instead of at L - the rider does rising trot instead of sitting trot or vice versa in a non-mirrored movement - e) if the Chief Judge does ring the bell, they should show the rider the point at which they are to re-take the test, which could be a movement prior to where the error occurred.
 Judging will recommence when the rider reaches the point where the error of course occurred - f) in principle, a rider is not permitted to repeat a movement of the test unless the Chief Judge decides on it being an error of course (rings the bell) - g) however, if the rider has started the execution of a movement and attempts to do the same movement again, the judges must consider only the first movement shown and at the same time penalise for an Error of Course - h) each judge must have the same number of errors marked on their sheets with a notation explaining where the error was made.
-The Chief Judge must make the final decision as to the number of errors if there is a discrepancy - i) if the judges have not noted an error, the competitor has the benefit of the doubt

-NOTE- Errors of course are to be deducted from the total score from the test sheet of each judge a rider entering the space around the arena with whip (where not permitted) or riding in a dressage arena with a whip (when not permitted) or with boots on the horse's legs or with discrepancy in dress (e.g. lack of gloves).
-See rule 10.6 for whip penalties at FEI events and Australian and State Championships
+The Chief Judge must make the final decision as to the number of errors if there is a discrepancy - i) if the judges have not noted an error, the competitor has the benefit of the doubt NOTE Errors of course are to be deducted from the total score from the test sheet of each judge a rider entering the space around the arena with whip (where not permitted) or riding in a dressage arena with a whip (when not permitted) or with boots on the horse's legs or with discrepancy in dress (e.g. lack of gloves).
+See rule 5.6(e) for whip penalties at FEI events and Australian and State Championships and 9.1.2(f) for Young Horse.

-3.17.1 Other errors with penalties - refer to Annex E
+3.17.1 Other technical faults with penalties - refer to Annex E

-All of the following are considered errors, and 2 penalty points will be deducted for each one, but they are not cumulative and will not result in elimination (including for Freestyle tests):
+All of the following are considered technical faults and 0.5%will be deducted for each one, and this is applied each time a technical fault occurs but will not result in elimination. (including for Freestyle tests):